Farelabid/MKJTJ/replit.md

   - Producer photos use NEW professional uploads (not crew uniforms)
   - All data calculated client-side based on current WIB time, shift, program, and day
   - Layout: 4 photos (Operator-blue + Producer-orange + 2 Hosts-orange)
-- **Coverage Status**: Maintained 100% photo coverage for all 22 hosts and 9 producers
+- **Coverage Status**: Maintained 100% photo coverage for all 22 hosts, 9 producers, and 6 operators